-Machine foundations are special types of foundations required for machines, machine tools and heavy equipments which have wide range of speeds, loads and operating conditions.
-These foundations are designed considering the shocks and vibrations (dynamic forces) resulting from operation of machines.
+Machine foundations are special types of foundations required for machines, machine tools, and heavy equipment that have wide range of speeds, loads, and operating conditions.
+These foundations are designed considering the shocks and vibrations (dynamic forces) resulting from the operation of machines.

 Read more about MWM’s industrial construction expertise and services.
 We have a vetted group of sub-contractors and partnerships with various engineering and architectural firms for complete design-build applications.